healeycodes/healeycodes.com/posts/rendering-counter-strike-demos-in-the-browser.md

 While there are experimental tools that use WebAssembly to parse demo files within a browser, the download time of a demo file (and the long processing time due to the WebAssembly overhead) excludes this method as a viable option.

 Demos must be pre-processed into a schema that can be consumed by an in-browser player — consisting of a mixture of granular position data and other game events and metadata.
-World positions need to be scaled to the map image that will be displayed — demoinfocs-golang has a [code example](https://github.com/markus-wa/demoinfocs-golang/blob/fd1a1f6d5f8ae7c27d5a200b344ec4272e38d3eb/examples/map_metadata.go) for using map metadata to scale a world position onto a map image.
-This example hasn't been updated for CS2 yet so I had to use a program called Source 2 Viewer to decompile map images and map metadata from CS2's game files.
+World positions need to be scaled to a map image — demoinfocs-golang has a [code example](https://github.com/markus-wa/demoinfocs-golang/blob/fd1a1f6d5f8ae7c27d5a200b344ec4272e38d3eb/examples/map_metadata.go) for using map metadata to scale a world position.
+That example hasn't been updated for CS2 yet so I had to use a program called Source 2 Viewer to decompile map images and map metadata from CS2's game files.

 ![A screenshot of Source 2 Viewer.
 Showing a list of maps and their metadata files.](source-2-viewer.png)